 - I. The right to hold a peaceful assembly is not subject to prior authorization, but to notification at most, which is clear, simple, and free of charge and requires reasonable advance notice. - 2.
-The final ruling of appeals to decisions limiting peaceful assemblies is issued before the planned date of the assembly. - 3.
+Notification is not required for gatherings whose impact on others' rights can reasonably be expected to be minimal. - 3.
+The final ruling of appeals to decisions limiting peaceful assemblies is issued before the planned date of the assembly. - 4.
 Legislation protects the right to use any electronic means of communication to organize peaceful assemblies.

-I. The right to hold a peaceful assembly is not subject to prior authorization, but to notification at most, which is clear, simple, and free of charge and requires reasonable advance notice
+The right to hold a peaceful assembly is not subject to prior authorization, but to notification at most, which is clear, simple, and free of charge and requires reasonable advance notice